 Another Issue: Communicating with a Non-Verbal Child

 Coping with a non-verbal child requires a different level of action.
-To help, our series of blogs explores the theoretical and practical aspects of helping a non-verbal child.
+To help, our blogs explore the theoretical and practical aspects of helping a non-verbal child.

-The first blog, Communicating With Non-Verbal Child Part 1: Stages of Communication digs into your non-verbal child’s stages of communication, and describes, “non-verbal children as being on a four-stage continuum.”
+Our blog about setting communication goals for non-verbal kids first digs into your non-verbal child’s stages of communication, and describes, “non-verbal children as being on a four-stage continuum.”
 Also, if “you identify your child’s stage of communication, you will know what they can and cannot do, as well as what you can expect them to do next.
 This will help you set communication goals for them.”

-In the last blog in the series, Communicating With Non-Verbal Child Part 3: Encourage Communication, focuses on how to give your child reasons to communicate.
-More specifically, how to help your child: 1. make requests, 2. refuse or tell you “no,” 3. greet and say goodbye, 4.
-Interact or make comments, and 5. learn to make choices.
+Lastly, the article focuses on how to give your child reasons to communicate.
+More specifically, how to help your child: 1. make requests, 2. refuse or tell you “no,” 3. greet and say goodbye, 4. interact or make comments, and 5. learn to make choices.